HefnySco/Mavlink3DMap/backend/README.md

 # mavlink3dmap

-Single-package CLI that serves the MAVLink 3D Map web UI, runs the UDP→WebSocket bridge, and (optionally, Linux-only) forwards video frames to a v4l2loopback device using ffmpeg.
+Single-package CLI that serves the MAVLink 3D Map web UI, runs the UDP→WebSocket bridge, runs the WebSocket↔WebSocket bridge, and (optionally, Linux-only) forwards video frames to a v4l2loopback device using ffmpeg.

+It also provides a `de` command that starts the web UI together with the WebSocket↔WebSocket bridge, suitable for DroneEngage-style setups.

 ## Install

 - npx (no install):
   - `npx mavlink3dmap up --port 8080 --udp-port 16450`
   - `npx mavlink3dmap serve -p 8080`
+  - `npx mavlink3dmap de --port 8080 --port-a 8811 --port-b 8812`
 - or global:
   - `npm i -g mavlink3dmap`